lupyuen/lupyuen.github.io/src/star64.md

 Write the __.img__ file to a microSD Card with [__Balena Etcher__](https://www.balena.io/etcher/) or [__GNOME Disks__](https://wiki.gnome.org/Apps/Disks).

-Insert the microSD Card into a Linux Machine.
+Insert the microSD Card into a Linux Computer.
 (Like Pinebook Pro)

 From the pic above, we see 4 used partitions...